marcus-deans/Chess-Game/doc/DESIGN.md

 > what assumptions or decisions were made to simplify your project's design, especially those that affected adding required features

+* CSV files will be written with each spot on the board represented by a 3-digit code where the first digit is the piece, the second is the team, and the third is the spot type.
+("R10" represents a Rook on team 1 with a normal spot)

+* Players will recognize when their king is in check

 #### Features Affected by Assumptions
+* Setting up the GameBoard is impacted by the first assumption because of how the key is read in
+* The win condition of the game is affected by the second assumption because the game is won when the king is captured

 ## Significant differences from Original Plan